StarLegacy/StarLegacy.Wiki/Old Pages/Printers.md

-# Printers and Processors
+# Printers
 *Printers* are machines that turn cobblestone and energy into various materials.
-- Concrete powder, glass, sponge, and terracotta.

-*Carbon processors* simply process raw concrete powder into concrete.

-## Printers

-### Using a printer:
+## Using a printer:
 -  Ensure the sign has power (accepts power through noteblock).
 - Then, put a focusing lens (prismarine crystals) in the top slot.
 - Next, put cobblestone in the fuel slot.
 - The printer should now begin converting.

-### Printer Multiblock:
+## Printer Multiblock:

 - Red blocks are replaced with the "machinery blocks".
-- The blue block is replaced with "core block".
+- The blue block is replaced with the "core block".
 - The white block is replaced with the "product block".

 ![printerfront]